Business1sg00d/HTTPShell/README.md

 ```
 python3 -m http.server 80
 ```
 then wget from host.
 You can create another container with "docker run" and mount folders.
 The HTTP server with python is my preferred method.
-These binaries should be:
+Resulting binaries should be:
 ```
 windows_service_wrapper.exe
 windows_Win32_Temp.dll